 It’s time for a new car, yes!
 Finally!
 Now that my youngest son has successfully tackled the stick shift, I can pass the keys on to him.
-My now 11-year-old white (marshmallow) Volkswagen, Jetta has served me proud, it took us to California when the kids were small and plowed to the tops of ski hills with a honk and a wave, as we passed the occasional luxury car stuck in the snow on the side of the road.
-With a Sicilian trunk, you could literally fit a dead body and then some.
-People were always amazed at what the little car could pack.
+My 11-year-old white (marshmallow) Volkswagen Jetta has served me proudly.
+It took us to California when the kids were small and ploughed to the tops of ski hills with a honk and a wave as we passed the occasional SUV stuck in the snow on the side of the road.
+You could fit a body and then some with its Sicilian size trunk.
+People were always amazed at what the little Jetta could pack.

-What would Mrs Robinson choose?
-In the movie, “The Graduate” Mrs Robinson was seducing a much younger Dustin Hoffman… would she choose the sporty new Fiat, it’s barely consenting age 😉
+What would Mrs. Robinson choose?
+In the movie, “The Graduate,” Mrs. Robinson was seducing a much younger Dustin Hoffman… would she like the sporty new Fiat, its barely consenting age 😉

-We spend a lot of time driving around in our cars, maybe too much time, perhaps we take for granted…all those family vacations, driving to the movies, quick stop at the grocery store or heading to the beach, a car isn’t just a car…
+We spend a lot of time driving around in our cars, maybe too much time, and perhaps we take it for granted.
+But, for those family vacations, going to the movies, quick stops at the grocery store or heading to the beach, a car isn’t just a car.

-a car “is” the journey to our destination…
+A car is a journey to our destination.